meglwhy/tp/docs/UserGuide.md

 ```
 view-s id/H000001
 ```
-- This will display all the Sessions of Household ID: H000001
+- This will display all the existing Sessions of Household ID: H000001

 ![view-household-sessions outcome](images/view-household-sessions.png)
-*Figure 8: View  all the Sessions of Household ID: H000001*
+*Figure 10: View  all the existing Sessions of Household ID: H000001*

 <br>